Elements-Agency/benjaminjyoung/content/artwork/hallelujah/index.md

 limited: 10
 reproductions:
   - 1: Johnathan Becker (Artober.
 Massillon, OH)

+tag: The template for the narrative is set to the song's verse, from Hallelujah, "She tied you to the kitchen chair.
+She broke your throne, and she cut your hair."
+The man, is myself, when my hair was longer and wild with curls.
+A time when I was younger.
+The framing design displays a moment between myself and the woman that is focused and touches briefly on the duality of emotions seeing this painting evokes in me.
+Much like the meaning and interpretation of the song.
 ---

 **Hallelujah** captures a profound and intimate moment between two figures, a woman and a man, bathed in muted, melancholic tones.
 The woman, with a look of quiet concentration, gently holds the man’s head as she carefully cuts his hair.
 The tenderness in her touch contrasts with the rough, darkened surroundings, suggesting a setting filled with history and emotional weight.
 The man, seated with his back to the viewer, seems resigned, his body language conveying a sense of vulnerability.
 Likely his pose shows signs of trauma.
 His unruly hair and the scattered clippings on his shoulders evoke a passage of time and perhaps a long period of neglect or hardship.